fbpx

 Cons

-It’s sometimes said that stretch and sweeps have ‘no side effects’ but unfortunately this isn’t true.
-There is a risk of bleeding, discomfort and irregular contractions (irritation of the uterus, making it more difficult to rest and sleep if you do then go into labour).
-With any vaginal examination comes an infection risk, and sometimes health care providers can accidentally break the waters, causing another route for infection and leading to an offer of further induction.
+It’s sometimes said that stretch and sweeps have no side effects but unfortunately this isn’t true.
+There is a small risk of light bleeding, discomfort and irregular contractions (irritation of the uterus).
+With any vaginal examination comes an infection risk, and rarely a sweep can accidentally break the amniotic sac, causing another route for infection and leading to an offer of further induction.

-It’s important that you weigh up any procedure for yourself, to come to a decision that is best for you- to help with this you could use the decision-making acronym B.R.A.I.N – What are the Benefits, Risks, Alternatives, What does your Intuition say?
-And what happens if we do Nothing?
+It’s a great idea to be able to weigh up a procedure like this for yourself, to come to a decision that is best for you.
+To help with this you could use the decision-making acronym B.R.A.I.N – What are the Benefits, Risks and Alternatives?
+What does your Intuition say?
+And asking the question what happens if you do Nothing?
+Please talk to your midwife or obstetrician if you’d like to ask questions or get more person-centred guidance on whether or not to have a stretch and sweep.

-For more information on this subject, check out sarawickham.com.
+For more information on this subject, check out this page at sarawickham.com

 You may also like